-Our Company has received written consent from Acuite Ratings & Research Limited to include the credit rating and rationale letter dated October 11, 2021, in respect of the credit rating issued for the NCDs to be issued pursuant to this Issue which furnishes the rationale for its rating.
+Our Company has received written consent from Acuite Ratings & Research Limited, to include the credit rating and rationale letter, dated February 24, 2022, in respect of the credit rating issued for the NCDs to be issued pursuant to this Issue which furnishes the rationale for its rating.

-The above experts are not, and has not been, engaged or interested in the formation or promotion or management, of the Company and have given their written consent to the Company as stated in the paragraph above and has not withdrawn such consent before the filing of the Draft Prospectus with the Stock Exchanges.
+The above experts are not, and has not been, engaged or interested in the formation or promotion or management, of the Company and have given their written consent to the Company as stated in the paragraph above and has not withdrawn such consent before the filing of the Prospectus with the Registrar of Companies.